Installation

 You can either configure an external reverse proxy or you can set up the nginx server in the frontend container to serve HTTPS.

-6.1.
+5.1.
 Using an external reverse proxy

-If you have an existing reverse proxy handling HTTPS termination, you can simply configure the reverse proxy to pass any requests to a subdomain of your choice to port 80 of the df-frontend
+Now you can simply configure your external reverse proxy to pass any requests to a subdomain of your choice to port 80 of the df-frontend

 container.